josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛰️_Infrastructure_Procurement/🦎_strict_migration_helps_modern_enslavers.md

 ---

-## 💸 Wage suppression is the point, not a side effect
+## 💸 Wage Suppression Is The Point, Not A Side Effect

 A workforce that cannot complain, organise, or leave is a **dream scenario** for capital.